cnam/security-jwt-service-provider/Readme.md

 This provider usage with silex security

-require silex 2.0
+require silex

+> for usage stable version silex your need used security jwt service provider version in 1.*

+> for usage silex 2.0 version or not stable master your need usage taf 2.*

 ## Installation

->  composer require cnam/jwt-security-service-provider:0.0.6
+>  composer require cnam/jwt-security-service-provider:1.*

 Or add your composer.json

-> require "cnam/security-jwt-service-provider":"0.0.6"
+> require "cnam/security-jwt-service-provider":"1.*"

 ## Simple example